 What’s in this article

+Are you wondering about investment abroad by Singaporeans?
 Singapore is one of the countries that has a great deal of foreign investments and company incorporations because of its stable and positive business environment.
 Likewise, the government encourages Singaporean investors to return the favour, especially in the Asia-Pacific (APAC) region – here’s why.
+This article gives you more insights into investment abroad by Singaporeans.

 Why the Singapore Government Encourages Investment in Other Countries

-There are a few reasons why the government is pushing for Singaporean investors to invest abroad:
+There are a few reasons why the government is pushing investment abroad by Singaporeans

 Recession will bring about negative or low economic growth thus the Singapore government highly favours Singapore investors who invest in APAC countries that are not likely to experience a recession.

-The investment in these countries who are experiencing economic growth can in turn brought into Singapore and help to mitigate the effects of a recession.
+The investment in these countries that are experiencing economic growth can in turn brought into Singapore and help to mitigate the effects of a recession.

-By encouraging its citizens to invest overseas, it is a relationship-building technique to maintain or bolster the nation’s relations with these countries to strengthen its economic ties.
+Encouraging its citizens to invest overseas, is a relationship-building technique to maintain or bolster the nation’s relations with these countries to strengthen its economic ties.

 This helps the Singapore government to have an ally whenever they embark on any important international venture.